KDE/kreenshot-editor/README.md

 TODO
 ----
 - when document is modified, it file status should become "modified"
-- rename ItemsManager to Document
-- use KREEN forward decls etc.
-- use #pragma once? (non-standard) / replace it as soon as someone sees a problem
 - // TODO: file format handling!
             see qDebug() << QImageReader::supportedImageFormats();
 - // TODO: exception handling or similar!!!